vaughany/moodle-local_ciabinitialsprofilepics/README.md

 * 2017-06-06:     v1.0.8      More fixes for some of the issues raised by moodle.org's plugin validation process, better testing, some minor bugs fixed.-*
 * 2018-03-26:     v1.1        Purged all references to CiaB.
 * 2018-03-26:     v1.1.1      Reverted most of the previous changes as the renaming of the whole plugin didn't play well with moodle.org.
+* 2019-10-22:     v1.1.2      Fixed an issue where images were not being created for users created via CSV upload.
+Updated the dependencies.

 ## Licence